mttpgn/normie-vaganza/README.md

 ## Twitter use
 By default, normie-vaganza will tweet out the title of the video that's currently playing.
-To disable this, simply change USING_TWITTER to `false` in moviebroadcasting.sh.
+To disable this, simply change $USING_TWITTER to `false` in moviebroadcasting.sh.

 ## Customization